Request accessible format

 Academic Appeals/Instructional Petitions

-NOTE: There are specific program appeal processes and procedures that must also be followed in fields such as Health Professions and Nursing.
-If you are enrolled in one of these programs, please check with an advisor about any such standards and their relationship to the college procedures.
+Note: There are specific program appeal processes and procedures in fields such as Health Professions and Nursing.
+If you are enrolled in one of these programs, please check with your advisor or division chair regarding the details.

 The Statement of Appeal must contain the following information: